Giorgos Koudas: Early life

 Koudas was born on 23 November 1946 in Agios Pavlos, Thessaloniki.
 He comes from a humble, working-class background.
 His father Giannis worked as a waiter and was a Greek refugee from Çorlu (Greek name: Tyroloi) of Eastern Thrace, while his mother Eleftheria was from Stavroupoli of Western Thrace.
 He has two siblings, an older brother and a younger sister.

 Koudas spent plenty of time as a youngster playing football at a sandlot near the Old Vegetable Market and also at a two-level marble square in front of Thessaloniki's Government House that does not exist nowadays.
 His talent was recognized by an elder neighbor named Prodromos who was a PAOK supporter and took him one day to the club's youth trials at the Toumba district where PAOK new stadium was under construction.
 About a hundred kids were involved and young Koudas went unnoticed on the first day.
 On the second day, Austrian manager Wilhelm (Willy) Sevcik asked Koudas to control the ball after he had thrown it high in the air.
 Koudas easily touched the ball to the ground on each throw made by the Austrian coach and participated in a half hour training game that followed.
 Vassilis Sidiropoulos, a PAOK administrative member at the time, took a picture of Koudas and asked him to sign a player's registration license.
 As a result, Koudas joined the club's youth ranks in 1958, aged 12.
-Because of the fact that the youth team's training sessions were scheduled in the morning and in order to have some income that was much needed, Koudas attended a night school and started to work.
+Because the youth team's training sessions were scheduled in the morning and in order to have some income that was much needed, Koudas attended a night school and started to work.
 He worked at times in an electrical workshop, a barbershop, a bakery, as well as in a Thessaloniki center hotel as a bellhop and receptionist.